LET'S GET CLINICAL

 "The orthopedic manual therapy examination consists of two parts, a differential diagnostic examination and a bio-mechanical examination" - Jim Meadows

-The main objective of the case studies listed below are to primarily address the differential diagnostic examination.
+The main objective of the case studies listed below are to primarily address the differential diagnostic examination, not give medical advice.